rust-lang/rls/architecture.md

 (`$target-dir/rls`) so the analysis does not interfere with regular builds.

-We hijack the Cargo build process not only to record the build orchestration data mentioned above but also to inject additional compiler flags forcing the to dump the JSON save-analysis files for each dependency.
+We hijack the Cargo build process not only to record the build orchestration data mentioned above but also to inject additional compiler flags forcing the compiler to dump the JSON save-analysis files for each dependency.
 This serves as an optimization so that we don't have to re-check dependnecies in a fresh run.